c0d3cisco/reading-notes/README.md

 # Reading-Notes :bulb:
 My reading notes for Code Fellows.

-## Personal Intro
+## Personal Intro :exclamation:

 My name is **Francisco Sanchez** but I go simply by **Cisco**.
-I am starting classes as Code Fellows to expand my technical skills and knowledge which I hope will launch my career to new heights.
+I am starting classes as Code Fellows to expand my technical skills and knowledge which I hope will launch my career to new heights. :bulb:

 Click [HERE](https://github.com/c0d3cisco/) for my GitHub portfolio.